Do You Need Magnesium?

 Approximately 10-20% of the U.S population suffers from magnesium deficiency.
 Many people do not care about their deficiencies, but deficiencies are at the root cause of many disorders and chronic illnesses.
-A lack of magnesium, for example, can adversely affect the heart, muscles, sleep, energy level and feeling of well-being.
+A lack of magnesium, for example, can adversely affect the heart, muscles, sleep, energy level, and feeling of well-being.
 Are you having trouble sleeping at night but are fatigued during the day?
-Do you have trouble with digestion and are chronically constipated?
+Do you have difficulty with digestion and are chronically constipated?
 You may be suffering from a magnesium deficiency.

 What About Magnesium in Food?

 Magnesium levels in food have declined by 80-90% according to some research.
-That means getting magnesium from food, unless it is added, is difficult.
-Also, many medications, such as a popular antacid.
-Omeprazole, causes low magnesium levels
+That means getting magnesium from food unless it is added, is difficult.
+Also, many medications, such as a popular antacid, Omeprazole, causes low magnesium levels.

 Won't Magnesium Deficiency be Corrected with a Multivitamin?

 Couple a low intake with drug-nutrient interactions with a medical profession not trained to monitor magnesium levels when warranted, and we have a population deficiency problem that can easily be corrected through supplementation.
 In most cases, your One- A- Day won't do it, however.
 A scrupulous look at your multivitamin label will often find magnesium lacking.
 The reason it is often not included is it overpowers the smaller minerals also needed by the body like selenium.
 So, read the label before you feel confident your multivitamin is meeting your magnesium needs.

 Magnesium comes bound to another molecule, which affects how well it is absorbed and the action of the molecule in the body.
 Examples include: